3 min read

 As an upshot, low income people who manage to jump the first digital divide and get online, come up against a second divide.
 Subscription costs often shut them out from the best online content.

 Free media has stepped in to fill the gap left by newspapers.
-Some free sites are good. the Guardian and RNZ both run excellent free news sites.
+Some free sites are good.
+RNZ runs an excellent free news site.

 Some free media is darker.
 People with a hidden agenda and money to spend can publish plausible looking news.
 Although plausibility isn’t essential here.
 Manipulators have free run to bombard readers with lies and misleading information.